 Frequently Asked Questions

-If I am casting from my own property while I fish, do I need a fishing license to fish in a public lake or reservoir?
+- If I am casting from my property while I fish do I need a fishing license to fish a river, stream, public lake or reservoir?
 Yes.
 You do not qualify for a landowner exemption because you do not own the waterbody that you are fishing.